Harmonia axyridis: Biology and behaviour

-Harmonia axyridis, like other ladybeetles or ladybirds, uses isopropyl methoxy pyrazine as a defensive chemical to deter predation, and also carries this chemical in its hemolymph at much higher concentrations than many other ladybeetle species, along with species- and genus-specific defensive compounds such as harmonine.
+H. axyridis, like other ladybeetles or ladybirds, uses isopropyl methoxy pyrazine as a defensive chemical to deter predation, and also carries this chemical in its hemolymph at much higher concentrations than many other ladybeetle species, along with species- and genus-specific defensive compounds such as harmonine.
 These insects will "reflex bleed" when agitated, releasing hemolymph from their legs.
 The liquid has a foul odour (similar to that of dead leaves), a bitter taste, and can stain porous materials.
 Some people have allergic reactions, including allergic rhinoconjunctivitis when exposed to these beetles.
 Occasionally, the beetles will bite humans, presumably in an attempt to acquire salt, although many people feel a pricking sensation as a beetle walks across the skin.
 Bites normally do no more harm than cause irritation, although a small number of people are allergic to bites.
 Their natural predators include birds, spined soldier bugs, ants (including the also invasive Solenopsis invicta) and other coccinellids, including fellow Harmonia axyridis.

 These beetles can be difficult to identify because of their variations in color, spot size, and spot count of the elytra.
 The easiest way to identify H. axyridis f. succinea is to look at the pronotum and see whether the black markings look like a letter "W" or "M".
 This species has more white markings on the pronotum than have most native North American species, though this feature is not useful when attempting to separate it from species in other parts of the world.